salvatore-dimartino/LaTazza/templates/DesignDocumentTemplate.md

 \<mention architectural patterns used, if any>

-From the fist line of code of .java files, it is easy recognise the structure of UML Diagram.
+From the first line of code of the .java files, it is easy to recognise the structure of the UML Diagram.

 ```plantuml
 @startuml